Financial coaching

 Life Coach Directory Content Team

-Last updated 19th August 2022 | Next update due 18th August 2025
+Last updated 14th January 2025 | Next update due January 2028

 How are your finances looking right now?
 Some will be able to answer this without hesitation, others may shrug their shoulders, unsure.
-While a lot of us may dismiss the idea that money can buy happiness, a lack of money can certainly cause stress and even a lack of sleep.
+While a lot of us may dismiss the idea that money can buy happiness, a lack of money can certainly cause stress and anxiety.
+Here we’ll explore how financial coaching can give you the support you need.

 What does a financial coach do?

 For some people, talking about money can feel shameful or even taboo.
 Talking to friends or family about money worries can also be tricky as their relationship with you may cloud their opinions.
-This is why, for many, talking to someone objective in a confidential setting, such as a coach, is an ideal option.
+This is why, for many, talking to someone objectively in a confidential setting, such as a coach, is an ideal option.

-The aim of a financial coach is to help you better understand your relationship with money, make any changes to this relationship and support you in developing greater control over your finances.
+A financial coach aims to help you better understand your relationship with money, make any changes to this relationship and support you in developing greater control over your finances.
+They can help you unpick limiting self-beliefs and support you as you fill the gaps in your knowledge.

 With terms such as ‘effective annual rate’, ‘loan-to-value’ and ‘compound interest’ it’s no wonder that 77% of UK adults are confused by financial jargon.
 Six million Brits have racked up late fees due to misunderstanding language, and others have seen a negative impact on their credit scores.